DefinitelyNotAnAssassin/Sarcastical/README.md

 ## Contact

-For any inquiries or support, please contact us at [dharklike@gmail.com](mailto:dhakrlike@gmail.com).
+For any inquiries or support, please contact us at [dna@definitelynotanassassin.tech](mailto:dna@definitelynotanassassin.tech).